Malcolm Forbes

-Malcolm Stevenson Forbes (August 19, 1919 – February 24, 1990) was an American entrepreneur and politician most prominently known as the publisher of Forbes magazine, founded by his father B. C. Forbes.
+Malcolm Stevenson Forbes (August 19, 1919 – February 24, 1990) was an American businessman and politician most prominently known as the publisher of Forbes magazine, which was founded by his father B. C. Forbes.
+He represented Somerset County in the New Jersey Senate from 1952 to 1958 and ran two campaigns for Governor of New Jersey.
+In 1953, he lost the Republican nomination to Paul L. Troast, who had the support of most of the party establishment.
+In 1957, he won the Republican nomination but lost the general election to incumbent Governor Robert Meyner.
 He was known as an avid promoter of capitalism and free market economics and for an extravagant lifestyle, spending on parties, travel, and his collection of homes, yachts, aircraft, art, motorcycles, and Fabergé eggs.

-Forbes was also active in politics.
-He served two terms as a member of the New Jersey Senate representing Somerset County and ran two campaigns for Governor of New Jersey.
-In 1953, he lost the Republican nomination to Paul L. Troast, who had the support of most of the party establishment.
-In 1957, he was nominated but lost to incumbent Governor Robert Meyner.

-Life and career
+Early life

-Forbes was born on August 19, 1919, in Englewood, New Jersey, the son of Adelaide Mary (Stevenson) and Scottish-born financial journalist and author B. C. Forbes.
+Malcolm Stevenson Forbes was born on August 19, 1919, in Englewood, New Jersey, the son of Adelaide Mary (Stevenson) and Scottish-born financial journalist and author B. C. Forbes.
 He graduated from The Lawrenceville School in 1937.
 In 1941 he received an A.B. from the School of Public and International Affairs, now Princeton School of Public and International Affairs, at Princeton University, with a 176-page senior thesis, "Weekly Newspapers - An Evaluation."
 Forbes enlisted in the Army in 1942 and served as a machine gunner in the 84th Infantry Division in Europe, rising to the rank of staff sergeant.
-Forbes received a thigh wound in combat, and received a Bronze Star and a Purple Heart.
+Forbes received a thigh wound in combat and received a Bronze Star and a Purple Heart.

+Business career

-After dabbling in politics, including service in the New Jersey Senate from 1951 to 1957 and an unsuccessful candidacy for Governor of New Jersey, he committed himself full time to the magazine by 1957, three years after his father's death.
+After dabbling in politics, including service in the New Jersey Senate from 1951 to 1957 and two unsuccessful campaigns for Governor of New Jersey, he had committed himself full time to the magazine by 1957, three years after his father's death.
 After the death of his brother Bruce Charles Forbes in 1964, he acquired sole control of the company.

 The magazine grew steadily, and Forbes diversified his investments into real estate sales and other ventures.
 One of his last projects was the magazine Egg, which chronicled New York's nightlife.
 (The title had nothing to do with Forbes's famous Fabergé egg collection.)
 To honor his contribution to the magazine, Forbes won the Walter Cronkite Award for Excellence in Journalism in 1989.

+Political career

+Forbes was elected to the New Jersey Senate in 1951, representing Somerset County.
+He was re-elected to a second term in 1955 but resigned from office on September 8, 1958.
+While in the Senate, he unsuccessfully ran for Governor of New Jersey twice, in 1953 and 1957.
+In 1953, he lost the Republican primary to establishment favorite Paul L. Troast.
+In 1957, he won the Republican nomination but lost by a wide margin to popular incumbent Robert B. Meyner.